Source: European Medicines Agency (EU) Revision Year: 2025 Publisher: Janssen-Cilag International NV, Turnhoutseweg 30, B-2340, Beerse, Belgium

 There are no clinical data on the use of SIRTURO to treat:

-There are no clinical data on the use of SIRTURO as part of combination regimens used to treat drug-susceptible Mycobacterium tuberculosis.
+There are no clinical data on the use of SIRTURO as part of combination regimens used to treat drug-susceptible M. tuberculosis.

-Bedaquiline must only be used in an appropriate combination regimen for MDR-TB treatment as recommended by official guidelines, such as from WHO, to prevent development of resistance to bedaquiline.
+Bedaquiline should only be used in an appropriate combination regimen for treatment of pulmonary TB due to M. tuberculosis resistant to at least rifampicin and isoniazid as recommended by official guidelines, such as from the WHO, to prevent development of resistance to bedaquiline (see section 4.2).

-Bedaquiline prolongs the QTc interval.
-An electrocardiogram should be obtained before initiation of treatment and at least monthly after starting treatment with bedaquiline.
+SIRTURO may prolong the QT interval.
+An electrocardiogram should be obtained before initiation of treatment with SIRTURO and at least monthly after starting treatment to monitor the QTc interval.
 Serum potassium, calcium, and magnesium should be obtained at baseline and corrected if abnormal.
 Follow-up monitoring of electrolytes should be performed if QT prolongation is detected (see sections 4.5 and 4.8).

 SIRTURO treatment initiation is not recommended in patients with the following, unless the benefits of bedaquiline are considered to outweigh the potential risks: